-Disconnected and in the closed are: old PS3, Xbox 360 (both first, "fat" editions) and a PSOne Classic.
-I had to dispose my PS2 Slim, as it got damaged and stopped closing during transport.
-My PSX (the original, large model) was left at my mom’s house and had been thrown away as garbage.
+Disconnected and in the closet are: Wii and Wii U (sorry, still have things to play on you, pal!) old PS3, Xbox 360 (both first, "fat" editions) and a PSOne Classic.
+I had to dispose of my PS2 Slim, as it got damaged and stopped closing during transport.
+My PSX (the original, large model) was left at my mom’s house and had been thrown away as garbage (*wipes tears*).

 I do realize that I am a very Apple-centric person.
 But to quote my colleague Filip:

 Using macOS made me stop focusing on my computer, and let me focus on my job